What is familial malignant melanoma?

 What are the screening options for familial melanoma?

 Anyone with a parent, sibling, or child who has had invasive melanoma should be carefully monitored.
 Thorough skin screening should be performed every three to six months by a dermatologist (a doctor who specializes in skin problems), a nurse specializing in dermatology, or another specially trained health care provider to monitor any pigmented lesions (mole or spot).
 It is important to watch moles closely for any signs of change in shape, size, or color.
-Taking pictures of moles (called mole mapping) may be helpful to show changes over time.
-Any suspicious moles or other skin changes should be removed by a doctor.
+Taking pictures of moles (called mole mapping) or viewing moles with a hand-held device known as a dermatoscope may be helpful to show changes over time.
+Any suspicious moles or other skin changes should be removed by a doctor so the tissue can be analyzed under a microscope.

 In families known or strongly suspected to have familial melanoma, children should begin screening by age 10.
 Family members should also perform regular self-examinations to look for skin changes.
 Due to the high risk of multiple melanomas, people with familial melanoma should avoid sun exposure and protect their skin when outside.